buildbuddy-io/buildbuddy/docs/cli-plugins.md

 ```

 If you want to share your plugin with the wider BuildBuddy community, you can submit it to our plugin library [here](/plugins#share).

+## Uninstalling a plugin

+You can uninstall a plugin at any time by removing it from the `plugins:` block of your `buildbuddy.yaml` file.